COUNT and SUM

 SUM: Add Up Values

-adds together values from a numeric column.
+SUM() adds up all values from a numeric column.

 Total sales